MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-respond-to-a-task-request-item.md

 ﻿---
-title: 'Respond to a Task Request Item'
+title: Respond to a task request item
-TOCTitle: 'Respond to a Task Request Item' ms:assetid: 573c98ef-4d15-4fd1-bccd-25a22c9a63f0 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184608(v=office.15)
+TOCTitle: Respond to a task request item ms:assetid: 573c98ef-4d15-4fd1-bccd-25a22c9a63f0 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184608(v=office.15)
 ms:contentKeyID: 55119896
 ms.date: 07/24/2014
 mtps_version: v=office.15
 ---

-# Respond to a Task Request Item
+# Respond to a task request item

 This example shows how to get and respond to a task request item.